Reviews You Can Rely On

 Purchasing a mountain bike is an expensive endeavor and can be downright scary.
 Slapping down the credit card for a large purchase requires serious research.
 All of this research can bring to light loads of jargon and terms.
 Terms like mid-travel, short-travel, and enduro are always thrown around.
 OutdoorGearLab is here to make sense of it all.

 We will explain the different types of mountain bikes and what they are designed for.
-Once you settle on a category of bike, you will need to consider wheel and tire size.
-29-inch, 27.5-inch, plus-sized, they all have strengths and weaknesses.
-Female riders have to decide if they need a women's bike or if they can tweak a unisex bike to fit them better.
+Once you settle on a bike category, you will need to consider wheel and tire sizes.
+29-inch, 27.5-inch, or a mix of the two; they all have strengths and weaknesses.
+Female riders have to decide whether they need a women's bike or can tweak an unisex bike to fit them better.
 We will walk you through all of these decisions.

 Types of Mountain Bikes

-It is essential to be realistic about what kind of terrain you want to ride because the right type of mountain bike will vary depending on where you will ride.
+It is essential to be realistic about the terrain you want to ride, as the right mountain bike will vary depending on where you will ride.
 Determining what sort of trails you have in your hometown is important.
 Also, it can be worth considering if you will be regularly traveling to bike parks or trail centers.

 Cross-Country Bikes